PivotLLM/MCPProbe/README.md

 - **Capability Discovery**: Reports on server capabilities (tools, resources, prompts)
 - **Tool Calling**: Execute MCP tools directly from the command line with parameters
 - **Interactive Mode**: Guided tool calling interface for exploration and testing
-- **Detailed Listing**: Lists all available tools, resources, and prompts with descriptions
 - **Verbose Output**: Provides detailed information about the connection and server responses
 - **Custom Headers**: Supports custom HTTP headers for authentication or other purposes